Defer your admission to a later term.

-If my deferment request is approved, will my scholarships and financial aid be deferred as well?
+- If my deferment request is approved, will my scholarships and financial aid be deferred as well?

-Can I change my mind and attend the U before my deferred semester?
+- Can I change my mind and attend the U before my deferred semester?

 - If your deferral is approved and you decide to attend before your deferral semester, please contact the Office of Admissions for your options.

-Who do I talk to if I have additional questions?
+- What if I have additional questions?

-I am an enrolled student at the U, can I apply for a deferment?
+- I am an enrolled student at the U, can I apply for a deferment?

 - Current students may apply for a Leave of Absence.
 Visit utah.edu/handbook/leave.php for more information.